semente-de/hugo-site-backend/content/about.md

 #    appendFilePath: true # to append file path to Edit link
 ---

 *semente* is a toolkit for community development.
-Based on decades of experience in open initiatives, collaborative actions and transdisciplinary methods, *semente* offers concrete ways to create, visualise and improve circular commons-based systems.
+Based on decades of experience in open initiatives, collaborative actions and transdisciplinary methods, *semente* offers concrete ways to create, visualise and improve regenerative commons-based systems.

 - Read more about the current version of the toolkit [here](/toolkit).
+- Our research notes and other stories are in the [lab](/lab).

 The tools and vision created by *semente* are result of ongoing collaborations between activists, designers, nonprofits and researchers in Brazil and Europe.